JD-P/HTTPStickerChart/sticker_chart_design_scratch.md

 Displaying the chart:

-The default chart displayed should be the current one which is first in a sorted list of charts in alphabetical order.
+The default chart displayed should be the first in the master list of charts.
 A drop down menu should allow one to pick different charts to look at and interact with.
 The chart and the input should be seperated by a horizontal rule.

 How to input data: